-Undergraduate students will receive an e-mail from the University's Degree Conferrals Office in the November before their course ends, inviting them to a degree ceremony in the Sheldonian Theatre after the end of their course.
-You may invite up to two guests to your degree ceremony, and the ceremony will be followed by a reception in College.
+Graduate students on taught courses will receive an email from the University's Degree Conferrals Office in the November before their course ends, inviting them to a degree ceremony in the Sheldonian Theatre after the end of their course.
+Graduate research students will receive an email invitation to a ceremony once they have been granted leave to supplicate.
+You may invite up to two guests to your degree ceremony, and the ceremony will be followed by a drinks reception in College.
 If you are unable to attend the ceremony on the date allocated to you, your degree can be conferred in absentia.
 If you have any queries about graduation, please contact the College Office (college.office@bnc.ox.ac.uk).

 Important: you may not be able to take your degree in person or attend the reception if settlement of your College batels (account) is outstanding, or if you have any outstanding debt to the University (such as library fines).
+You may not use the style of your degree (B.A.,